TadiT7/treble_experimentations_wiki/Samsung-Galaxy-J4.md

-V111 and V112 works only with  SELinux mode:Permissive
+V111 and V112 works only with  SELinux mode:Permissive;
 Vendor 9.0 stuck on logo

 ## Hardware support